fleetdm/fleet/handbook/customers/README.md

 - Make sure that agenda documents are attached and accessible to meeting attendees (as appropriate to the situation).

 #### Day of the customer call
+- Confirm meeting is going ahead using previous channel of contact.
+- Prepare neccessary information/ notes for the call.
 - Join the meeting two to three minutes before the start time.

 #### Missed customer call

-- If the customer does not join the call after three minutes, contact the customer with
+- If the customer does not join the call after five minutes, contact the customer with their preferred channel;
   - Slack, if we have a shared channel.
   - email, using the email address from the calendar invite.
   - LinkedIn, send a direct message.